ARM-software/acle/main/acle.md

 <span id="streaming-compatible-statement"></span>

-ACLE provides attributes that specify whether the abstract machine executes statements in non-streaming mode, whether the abstract machine executes statements in streaming mode, or whether the abstract machine can execute statements in either mode.
-These statements are called “non-streaming statements”, “streaming statements” and “streaming-compatible statements” respectively.
+ACLE provides attributes that specify whether the abstract machine executes statements:

+*   in non-streaming mode, in which case they are called “non-streaming statements”

+*   in streaming mode, in which case they are called “streaming statements”

+*   in either mode, in which case they are called “streaming-compatible statements”

 At present, the classification can only be controlled at function
 granularity: the statements in a function are all non-streaming, all